GabMoon/GameStart/README.md

 5. Run the program once.
 It will take a while because it is inserting about 2,000 different games and its data.
 Once it is finished inserting, stop the program and comment out the @PostConstruct code that was previously uncommented in the last step.
 You don't want this to run more than once.
 It will not work because of the primary key and foreign key constraints that was put on the tables.
 6. You now have your business logic and tables set up.
 7. This backend runs on port 5000.
 If you would like to change the port that it runs on, you need to go to the application.yml file and change the port number at the top of the file.
 Make sure to choose a port that you know is not being used.
 8. Note: This is one part of the project.
 To get a fully functional project, you need to set up the front end as well.
-Here is a link to that front end with its own README: https://github.com/GabMoon/GameStartWeb
+Here is a link to that front end with its own README: https://github.com/GabMoon/GameStartWeb.
+This is a fully functional API that that has endpoints that can be hit.
+The paths for those endpoints are inside the controllers directory of the project.

-(include all environment setup steps)

-> Be sure to include BOTH Windows and Unix command
-> Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

-- All the `code` required to get started
-- Images of what it should look like

 ## Usage
 * This project is meant to be used in conjunction with a front end that was created and linked in step 8 on the Getting Started section.